-International Non-Profit Organizations
+International Non-Profit Organisations

-In 2019, Samir becomes the campaign and political adviser to Joumana Haddad, a writer, prominent advocate for human rights and freedoms as well as an independent candidate to the 2018 parliamentary elections who initially won her seat but was reportedly victim of a falsified vote count.
+In 2019, Samir becomes the campaign and political adviser to Joumana Haddad, a writer, prominent advocate for human rights and freedoms as well as an independent candidate to the 2018 parliamentary elections who initially won her seat but was reportedly a victim of a falsified vote count.